google/WebFundamentals/src/content/en/fundamentals/payments/index.md

 </div>

-The browser then presents the payments UI to the user, who selects a payment method and authorizes the transaction.
-A payment method can be as straightforward as a credit card that is already stored by the browser, or as esoteric as third-party application written specifically to deliver payments to the site (this functionality is coming soon).
 After the user authorizes the transaction, all the necessary payment details are sent directly back to the site.
 For example, for a credit card payment, the site will get back a card number, a cardholder name, an expiration date, and a CVC.

 Payment Request can also be extended to return additional information, such as shipping addresses and options, payer email, and payer phone.
 This allows you to